andrwyoung/jonadrew-v4/_pages/about.md

 Hi!
 I'm Andrew, a Freelance Illustrator located in Seattle, Washington.

 I started drawing during my freshman year of college in 2017.
 I didn't have any prior experience, so tried my hardest to grow and learn online, and I really loved it!
 After college, I moved up to Seattle to work as a Software Engineer and left that job after a year because I want to make a living doing art.
-Currently I'm looking to do book cover and board game art, but I'm open to trying out different things.
+Currently I'm doing book cover and board game art, but I'm open to trying out different things.
 I would love to hear from you!

 You can reach out to me at <andrew@jonadrew.com>, and I am most active on [Instagram-](https://www.instagram.com/jonadrew_/)